 How To Make Panna Cotta With Yogurt:

-1. Pour 2 tablespoons espresso into a small bowl and sprinkle the gelatin on top.
-Whisk to combine, and let stand until thickened.
+1. Pour 2 tablespoons espresso into a small bowl and sprinkle the whole amount of gelatin on top.
+Whisk to combine until gelatin dissolves.
+Let stand until thickened.

 2. Pour the remaining 1/2 cup hot espresso into a small saucepan and whisk in the sugar until it has dissolved.